agusdwimilniadi/fe-tokopedia-clone/README.md

 Agus Dwi Milniadi || GG3FSGP0245

+## Production Server

+- You can access this apps in : https://t-play.agusdm.com/
+- You can access this API Apps in : https://api-tplay.cyclic.app/

 T-Play is a Tokopedia play clone web-apps using MERN Stack (Mongo, Express, React and NodeJS)

 ## Features